 JYNI is not a bookkeeping tool — but if invoicing and getting paid are part of your sales workflow, its invoices live alongside your deals and customers, and its AI document intake reads financial documents you upload.
 The sales side stays in one place while your accounting tools handle the books.
 Start free with 100 credits.

 AI takes the repetitive weight out of bookkeeping — categorizing, matching, extracting figures, chasing invoices — while your accountant keeps owning the judgment.
-Automate the grind, keep the oversight, and the books stop being a dreaded chore.
+Automate the grind, protect your data, keep the oversight, start with your sharpest pain, and the books stop being a dreaded chore.
+For most owners, the goal was never to become good at bookkeeping — it was to spend less time on it while trusting the numbers more, and that is exactly what a sensible AI setup delivers.

 Frequently Asked Questions